cutted/reddit-username-checker/README.md

 ## Installation

 1. Download the zip or clone the repository with Git onto your machine.
-2. Install the dependencies using the the following command inside Command Prompt (Windows) or Terminal (Mac).
+2. Install the dependencies using the following command inside Command Prompt (Windows) or Terminal (Mac).
 If you use Python.exe, it will not work.

 ```
 python -m pip install configparser requests